 Read about our Commitment to Racial Equity

-Read about our Focus Areas for Community Investment
+Read about our Focus Areas

 The Black Philanthropy Initiative educates people to utilize their philanthropic strengths of time, talent, and treasure to impact meaningful change and address identified needs in the black community.